muqeetmughal/muqeetmughal/README.md

 <h3>Glad to see you here!</h3>

 <br />
-Hi there, I'm <b>Muqeet Mughal</b>, A Self Taught Full Stack Developer and a Computer Science Student 🚀  from <b>Lahore Garrison University</b>.
+Hi there, I'm <b>Muqeet Mughal</b>, A Self Taught Full Stack Developer.
 I've been developing websites and experimenting with web technologies since I was 14 and honestly I love messing up with code and coming up with better solutions than the previous one.
 Here is my portfolio website:

 <h3>